pypa/packaging.python.org/source/tutorials/installing-packages.rst

-     Be cautious if you're using a Python install that's managed by your operating system or another package manager. get-pip.py does not coordinate with those tools, and may leave your system in an inconsistent state.
-You can use ``python get-pip.py --prefix=/usr/local/`` to install in ``/usr/local`` which is designed for locally-installed software.
+     Be cautious if you're using a Python install that's managed by your operating system or another package manager. get-pip.py does not coordinate with those tools and may leave your system in an inconsistent state.
+You can use ``python get-pip.py --prefix=/usr/local/`` to install in ``/usr/local`` which is designed for locally installed software.